CADLabs/ethereum-economic-model/docs/hackmd_mathematical_specification.md

 6. StaaS Full
 7. StaaS Self-Custodied

+We then define network level System Metrics through aggregation.

+#### Validator Environment Level

-The validator metrics have the following form:
+The State Variables in this category have the following vector form:

 \begin{bmatrix}
 \text{DIY Hardware}\\